GM defective shifter class action settlement

 The maximum payout per eligible claimant is up to $875.
 Actual payments may be lower depending on the total number of valid claims filed and the available settlement fund.

-Do I need proof of purchase for the GM defective shifter class action settlement?
+Did I need documentation for the GM defective shifter class action settlement?

 Which GM vehicles have defective shifters?